-Concrete kits: Construction kits for children include physical parts that can be combined in various ways to produce new physical objects that are not only larger than the initial components but have new shapes and new behaviours.
+Concrete kits: Construction kits for children include physical parts that can be combined in various ways to produce new physical objects that are not only larger than the initial components but also have new shapes and new behaviours.
 Those are concrete construction kits.
 The FCK is (arguably?) a concrete construction kit.
 Lego, Meccano, twigs, mud, and stones, can all be used in construction kits whose constructs are physical objects occupying space and time: concrete construction kits.

 Abstract kits: There are also non-spatial abstract construction kits, for example components of languages, such as vocabulary and grammar, or methods of construction of arguments or proofs.
 Physical representations of such things, however, can occupy space and/or time, e.g. a spoken or written sentence, a diagram, or a proof presented on paper.
-Using an abstract construction kit, e.g. doing mental arithmetic, or composing poetry in your head, requires use of one or more physical construction kits, directly or indirectly implementing features of the abstract kit.
+Using an abstract construction kit, e.g. doing mental arithmetic or composing poetry in your head, requires use of one or more physical construction kits, that directly or indirectly implement features of the abstract kit.

 There are (deeply confused) fashions emphasising "embodied cognition" and "symbol grounding" (previously known as "concept empiricism" and demolished by Immanuel Kant and 20th Century philosophers of science).
 These fashions disregard many examples of thinking, perceiving, reasoning and planning, that require abstract construction kits.
 For example, planning a journey to a conference does not require physically trying possible actions, like water finding a route to the sea.
-Instead, you may use an abstract construction kit able to represent possible options and ways of combining them.
+Instead, one can use an abstract construction kit able to represent possible options and ways of combining them.

 Being able to talk requires use of a grammar specifying abstract structures that can be assembled using a collection of grammatical relationships, to form new abstract structures with new properties relevant to various tasks involving information.
 Sentences allowed by a grammar for English are abstract objects that can be instantiated physically in written text, printed text, spoken sounds, morse code, etc.: so a grammar is an abstract construction kit whose constructs can have concrete (physical) instances.
+Moreover, it is clear from many computer-based systems, including email systems, search engines, online reference materials, chat systems, that it is also possible for words, phrases, sentences, paragraphs, etc. in human languages to be instantiated in virtual machinery running on computers, or networks of computers.

-The idea of a grammar is not restricted to verbal forms: it can be extended to many complex structures, e.g. grammars for sign languages, circuit diagrams, maps, proofs, architectural layouts and even molecules.
+The idea of a grammar is not restricted to verbal forms: it can be extended to many complex structures, e.g. grammars for sign languages, circuit diagrams, maps, proofs, architectural layouts and even molecules, as noticed by AI vision researchers in the 1960s.
+Some relevant publications were assembled in [Kaneff 1970]

-A grammar does not fully specify a language: a structurally related semantic construction kit, is required for building possible meanings.
-Use of a language depends on language users, for which more complex construction kits are required, including products of evolution, development and learning.
-Evolution of various types of language is discussed in [Sloman 2008].
+A grammar does not fully specify a language: a structurally related semantic construction kit is required for building possible meanings.
+Use of a language depends on language users (such as information processing subsystems), for which more complex construction kits are required, including products of evolution, development and learning.
+Evolution of various types of language is discussed in [Sloman 2008/2011].
+It is argued there that not only humans, but also many other intelligent species, and pre-verbal human infants and toddlers, require languages used for internal functions (e.g. perception, intention formation, planning, reasoning and learning), not external communication between individual organisms.

-In computers, physical mechanisms implement abstract construction kits via intermediate abstract kits - virtual machines; and presumably also in brains.
+In computers, physical mechanisms implement abstract construction kits via intermediate abstract kits - virtual machines; and presumably something similar also happens in brains, using types of virtual machinery discovered long ago by evolution.